 - Restaurant Manager

-Delivery is on campus.
-It includes face to face delivery in the classroom with tutorials, analysis of case studies, interactive learning including discussion on key points, presentation.
-Simulated workplace environment is created for practice, learners are expected to undertake 192 hours of work placement to achieve this qualification.
+Delivery is on online with tutorials, analysis of case studies, interactive learning including discussion on key points, presentation.
+Simulated workplace environment is created to provide learners with business or industry learning environment simulated as companies.

 Further training pathways from this qualification may include: